Regulation D Private Placements

 Exam Tip: Gotchas

-- Rule 506(b) allows up to 35 non-accredited but sophisticated purchasers.
-Rule 506(c) allows ZERO non-accredited purchasers.
+- The traditional variant allows up to 35 non-accredited but sophisticated purchasers.
+The general-solicitation variant allows ZERO non-accredited purchasers.
 This is the most-tested Reg D distinction on Series 6.

-- General solicitation is only permitted under 506(c), and 506(c) requires VERIFICATION of accredited status (not just self-certification).
-If an offering is advertised publicly, it is 506(c) and every single investor must be accredited and verified.
+- General solicitation is only permitted under the accredited-only variant, and it requires VERIFICATION of accredited status (not just self-certification).
+If an offering is advertised publicly, every single investor must be accredited and verified.

-When does Rule 507 disqualify an issuer from using Regulation D?
+When can an issuer be disqualified from using Regulation D?

-An issuer that has been enjoined by a court for violating the Rule 503 Form D filing obligation is disqualified from using Reg D for future offerings.
+An issuer that has been enjoined by a court for violating the Form D filing obligation is disqualified from using Reg D for future offerings.

 - SEC may grant case-by-case waivers